 Unfortunately, overlay companies continue to lie about the ability of their products to provide web accessibility and protect your business against legal complaints.

-Let’s debunk the overlay myth that an accessibility overlay can automatically fix all of your accessibility concerns.
-Aside from not protecting your business against web accessibility lawsuits, accessibility overlays are not a web accessibility solution.
+Let’s debunk the myth that an accessibility overlay can automatically fix all of your accessibility concerns.
+Aside from not protecting your business against lawsuits, accessibility widgets are not a solution to web accessibility.

 Web accessibility is about real people with real disabilities and compliance is about equal access, not different access.

 What are accessibility overlays?

 Overlay solutions for accessibility are automated technologies that claim to find and fix accessibility issues on a website or app.
 They are usually designed in the form of a toolbar, plugin, app, or widget.

 5 things accessibility overlay companies fail to tell you